 As your instructor, I will be communicating with you on a regular basis.
-This will include providing information and guidance about relevant dates, course schedule, deadlines, instructor expectations for participation and feedback on your progress:
+This will include providing information and guidance about relevant dates, course schedule, deadlines, instructor expectations for participation and feedback on your progress: •

-- · Weekly announcements that will update you on the content and process of the class - · Weekly threaded discussions will keep our online conversation on point with the week's topic - · Weekly feedback on student work will allow you to see how you are doing in the class and can adjust if needed - · Weekly posted modules with lectures, readings, instructions, and activities - · Facilitating student to student contact and interaction about the course material - · Online specific office hours for video conferencing
+- Weekly greeting and outline that will update you on the content and process of the class · - Weekly threaded discussions will keep our online conversation on point with the week's topic · - Weekly feedback on student work will allow you to see how you are doing in the class and can adjust if needed · Weekly posted modules with lectures, readings, instructions and activities · - Facilitating student to student contact and interaction about the course material · - Online specific hours for zoom/video conferencing (including connecting with each other, questions that need to be answered, and clarification of assignments etc.

-I will respond to your questions within 24 during the week and within 48 hours during the weekend.

-I will be in regular effective contact with you and know that for you to do well in this class you should put in the needed time to succeed.
+- I will respond to your questions within 24 during the week and within 48 hours during the weekend. - I will be in regular effective contact with you and know that for you to do well in this class you should put in the needed time to succeed.